Net-Base FAQ

 What happens next?

-Each FAQ block directs users to the appropriate detail page with more depth, context and the next step.
+Each FAQ block leads directly to the relevant detail page with more depth, context and the next step.

 Questions and Answers